Rethinking Emergency Funds

 Medical costs vary widely depending on:

-whether you have dependents
+Do you have dependents?

-your insurance coverage
+What does your insurance coverage include?

-your existing conditions
+What are your existing conditions?

-If you’re responsible for the health needs of children or family members, save more.
+If you’re responsible for the health needs of children or family members, you’ll want to increase your savings goal.

 3. Emergency Travel